-Born in the heart of the American desert, in Santa Fe, New Mexico and raised in the southern New Zealand mountain nook of Queenstown, Holly Arrowsmith is a songwriter on the rise locally and internationally; a strong forerunner in New Zealand’s current folk revivalist movement.
+Born in the heart of the American desert, in Santa Fe, New Mexico and raised in the mountains of Southern New Zealand, Holly Arrowsmith is a songwriter on the rise locally and internationally, a strong forerunner in New Zealand’s current folk revivalist movement.

-With sound comparisons to the likes of Joni Mitchell, Laura Marling, Tiny Ruins, Bob Dylan, her music often touches upon earnest matters of life, wrapped up in metaphors of nature and the soothing mountain environment that raised her.
+With sound comparisons to the likes of Joni Mitchell, Gillian Welch and Nick Drake, Holly touches upon the earnest matters of life, wrapped in metaphors of nature and the soothing mountain environment that raised her.

-'A Dawn I Remember' Arrowsmith's full length album is out June 22nd 2018.
-Recorded between a Southland bach and The Sitting Room in Lyttelton, New Zealand with renowned producer Ben Edwards.
+'A Dawn I Remember' Arrowsmith's second full length album was crowdfunded and released June 22nd 2018.
+Recorded between a cottage in the coastal town of Colac Bay and The Sitting Room recording studio in Lyttelton, New Zealand with renowned producer Ben Edwards.